See also: Becoming an Assembly Member (Wales)

 - Think realistically about the role of a candidate.
 Is it the right time for you as far as your professional and private life is concerned?
 Are you prepared to travel to a far flung constituency and how much time can you devote to fighting a seat?

-- Understand the role and job of an MP.
-Buy some books written by newer MPs.
+- Understand the role and job of an MP/MSP/AM.
+Buy some books written by newer members.

-- Consider any training needs you have as many of the skills needed by an MP can be taught, i.e. public speaking and presentation.
+- Consider any training needs you have, as many of the skills needed by an elected member can be taught, i.e. public speaking and presentation.